cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadConan"></a>
 # **packagesUploadConan**
-> ConanPackageUploadResponse packagesUploadConan(owner, repo, data)
+> ConanPackageUpload packagesUploadConan(owner, repo, data)

 Create a new Conan package